‘Working with Parents in Sport’ supports parents and coaches in working together to provide children with the best possible sporting experiences.

 He is a qualified teacher and has been Director of Sport at an independent prep school in the UK for the last 10 years.
 He has worked in schools in both the UK and New Zealand for the last 16 years.

-When he speaks he brings a wealth of experience to working with parents gathered through 20 years as a teacher and coach as well as a parent currently involved in children’s sport.
+As a speaker he brings a wealth of experience to working with organisations, coaches and parents gathered through 20 years as a teacher and coach as well as a parent currently involved in children’s sport.